 CHE 124.
 General Chemistry for the Health Professions.
 4 Hours.

 First semester of a chemistry sequence for health professions majors.
 Topics include unit analysis, properties of matter, reactions in solutions, basic stoichiometry, behavior of gases, nuclear chemistry, basic atomic structure and chemical bonding.
 Three hours of lab experience per week.
-Course Information: Excludes CHE, BIO, and CLS majors.
+Course Information: Excludes CHE, BIO, and MLS majors.
 Prerequisites: Placement in MAT 094 or higher.
 This course fulfills a general education requirement at UIS in the area of Physical Science with Lab.